-Automatic Emergency Braking is designed to automatically brake in situations where a collision is considered imminent (see Automatic Emergency Braking on page 125).

-WARNING: Automatic Emergency Braking is not designed to prevent a collision.
+NOTE: Automatic Emergency Braking (see Automatic Emergency Braking on page 123) may intervene to automatically brake in situations where a collision is considered imminent.
+Automatic Emergency Braking is not designed to prevent a collision.
 At best, it can minimize the impact of a frontal collision by attempting to reduce your driving speed.
 Depending on Automatic Emergency Braking to avoid a collision can result in serious injury or death.